-- (a) Determine the maximum number of shares of each series or determine that there is no such maximum number or alter any such determination - (b) Create an identifying name for the shares of each series or alter such identifying name - (c) Attach special rights and restrictions to the shares of each series or alter any such special rights and restrictions i.
+- (a) Determine the maximum number of shares of each series or determine that there is no such maximum number or alter any such determination; - (b) Create an identifying name for the shares of each series or alter such identifying name; and - (c) Attach special rights and restrictions to the shares of each series or alter any such special rights and restrictions.

+i.
 Series A Preferred Shares

-On June 23, 2011, the Company issued 4,000,000 Cumulative 5-Year Rate Reset First Preferred Shares, Series A (Series A Preferred Shares) at a purchase price of \$25.00 per share, for gross proceeds of \$100 million.
-On July 7, 2011, the Company closed the over-allotment option and issued an additional 540,000 Series A Preferred Shares at \$25.00 per share for gross proceeds of \$13.5 million.
+In fiscal 2012, the Company issued 4,540,000 Cumulative 5-Year Rate Reset First Preferred Shares, Series A (Series A Preferred Shares) at a purchase price of \$25.00 per share, for gross proceeds of \$113.5 million.
+The aggregate net amount recognized after deducting issue cost, net of deferred taxes of \$1.0 million, was \$110.8 million.
 Quarterly cumulative cash dividends, if declared, will be paid at an annual rate of 5.5% for the initial five-year period ending on September 30, 2016.
 Thereafter, the dividend rate will be reset every five years at a rate equal to the five-year Government of Canada bond yield plus 3.21%.